Stay Fit and Motivated During Winter: Top Workout Tips

 Cold Weather Psychological Impact on Motivation

-The mind is influenced by seasonal changes; as much sunlight and as little cold as possible lower our motivation, and workouts are hard to keep up with.
+The mind is influenced by seasonal change: as much sunlight as possible and as little cold as possible.
+Lower motivation, and workouts are hard to keep up with.

 "Going into the winter is always a mental test as much as one of a physical nature."
 Fitness Expert